fadiHB/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/tree/readme.md

 Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
 Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+Write an instance method called find-maximum-value.
+Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.

+Write an instance method called find-minimum-value.
+Without utilizing any of the built-in methods available to your language, return the minimum value stored in the tree.

 ## Approach & Efficiency

 using recursion